Because many of these elements are out of your control, it makes sense to do what you can to reduce your risk.

 Growth assets on the other hand, which include shares and property, have the potential to deliver much stronger returns over time – albeit weighed up against the risk of much larger losses.

-For this reason, most investors aim to put their money into several different assets in order to protect their savings while also growing their overall wealth.
+For this reason, many investors aim to put their money into several different asset classes in order to protect their savings while also growing their overall wealth.
 This strategy is known as diversification.

 Exactly which assets you choose and how much money you invest into each will depend on your stage in life, how long you want to stay invested for and your appetite for risk, among other factors.